 This study adapted a survey questionnaire developed by Breine (2013).
 The research questionnaire has two major divisions that investigated the language use in home domain and outside domain.
-Home domain includes language used in the home, language used by the respondent with children, language that children use with other children, language used with older men, language used with younger men, and language used in private prayers.
-This gives emphasis on the family's home language practices.
-Outside domain includes language used with other people, language used in community ceremonial events, and whether the respondent ever uses any other language than Mag-antsi with another person.
 The survey questionnaire was written in Filipino, although the research partner who is also a heritage speaker from the community translated some questions that may not be understood by the respondents.